Kentuck Knob: Living-room wing

 To the right (west) of the main entrance is the living room, which abuts the core.
 Much of the living room's floor is covered with a Moroccan carpet that was added after a fire in 1986.
-Electrical outlets are built into the floor because Bernadette did not want their appearance to detract from the walls' design.
+Electrical outlets are built into the floor because Bernardine did not want their appearance to detract from the walls' design.
 The living room has a sofa measuring 28 ft wide, which faces south toward a group of glazed doors facing the terrace.
 The sofa has movable cushions, which conceal storage space.
 Above the sofa are cantilevered storage shelves with triangular light boxes, as well as clerestory windows at the top of the walls.
 There is also fretwork that resembles the shapes of mountain ranges.
 Throughout the living room are cabinets for electronics.
 The southern wall has a planter, which is placed next to a 4 by 8 ft window to give the impression that the forest was extending into the house.
 The eastern wall (within the core) has a chimney with a cantilevered shelf above the fireplace; the fireplace includes a stone with a natural hollow, which is used to hold tinder sticks.

 The kitchen is hexagonal and measures around 15 ft high.
 (Note: Hoffmann 2000, cites a different height of 14.5 ft.)
 It has a domed skylight made of plexiglass, which was retrofitted with an aluminum screen at some point after the house's completion.
 Besides the skylight, the kitchen has no windows.
 Wright had intended to decorate the kitchen in red, his favorite color, but several materials were swapped out during construction, essentially eliminating all the red decorations.
 As built, the room has a cork floor, stainless-steel countertops and sink, and cypress cabinets, in addition to four stove burners that can be flipped down.
-Bernadette rejected most of the furniture that Wright had suggested for the kitchen, except for a ventilation fan next to the stove burners.
+Bernardine rejected most of the furniture that Wright had suggested for the kitchen, except for a ventilation fan next to the stove burners.
 The kitchen has doorways on opposite walls, which connect the living and bedroom wings; the lintels above the doorways are made of stone.

 There is a dining room to the south of the kitchen and east of the living room, which also faces the terrace to the south.
 The ceiling above the dining room measures 6 ft 7 in high, with board-and-batten panels that intersect at 120-degree angles.
 The ceiling also has hexagonal skylights, which are the same size as the horizontal cutouts in the eaves.
 The eastern wall of the dining room has a sideboard.
 The dining-room table, which extends from the sideboard, is angled to fit within the hexagonal and triangular grid.
 The window in the southwestern corner has miters.